A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Proposed Method

-We obtained the results of the stereo matching network (CRL) \cite{CRL17} by using the author-provided pre-trained model\footnote{https://github.com/Artifineuro/crl}, and re-implemented the stereo confidence estimation networks (CCNN) \cite{poggi16} based on the author-provided code.
-We implemented the monocular depth estimation network of the encoder-decoder architecture using VLFeat MatConvNet library \cite{Matconvnet}.
+We adopted the stereo matching network (CRL)~\cite{CRL17} using the pre-trained model provided by the author and implemented the confidence measure network~\cite{poggi16}.
+We implemented the monocular depth estimation network using the VLFeat MatConvNet library~\cite{Matconvnet}.